phpenv/phpenv/README.md

 ### Basic GitHub Checkout

 This will get you going with the latest version of phpenv and make it easy to fork and contribute any changes back upstream.
+For ubuntu change ~/.bash_profile by ~/.bashrc

 1. Check out phpenv into `~/.phpenv`.